sdercolin/vlabeler/docs/parameter.md

 Additional fields for the `string` type:

 - `multiLine`: Enables multiline input if set to `true`.
+Defaults to `false`.
 - `optional`: Allows an empty string input if set to `true`.
+Defaults to `false`.

-Specifically for plugins, the `defaultValue` can point to a file, using the format `file::path/to/file`, to use its content as the default.
+The `defaultValue` can point to a file, using the format `file::path/to/file`, to use its content as the default.
+You can include some files in the directory of your plugins/labelers, and refer to them by relative paths.
+These files should always be encoded in `UTF-8`.

 ### `enum`